 (833) 630-2070

-Consumer Rights Under the California Consumer Privacy Act of 2018 (the CCPA) and the California Privacy Rights Act of 2020 (the CPRA) AND for residents of COLORADO, CONNECTICUT, OREGON, NEVADA, TEXAS, UTAH, and VIRGINIA
+Consumer Rights Under the California Consumer Privacy Act of 2018 (the CCPA) and the California Privacy Rights Act of 2020 (the CPRA) and Applicable State Privacy Laws

-To the extent the California Consumer Privacy Act or other state law is applicable, with certain exceptions and, including but not limited to in connection with data subject to federal regulation (i.e., the Health Insurance Portability and Accountability Act (HIPAA), the Gramm-Leach Bliley Act California (GLBA), the Fair Credit Reporting Act (FCRA), as applicable, the California Financial Information Privacy Act (CFIPA), the Federal Farm Credit Act of 1971, the Drivers’ Privacy Protection Act (DPPA), the Confidentiality of Medical Information Act (CMIA), certain laws concerning clinical trials data, the First Amendment and related law), contractual rights and obligations, and certain other exceptions based upon applicable state law, we provide (to the extent applicable) California, Colorado, Connecticut, Oregon, Nevada, Texas, Utah or Virginia residents with the following rights with respect to our data collection and data processing of such residents’ personal data (excluding de-identified or aggregate data) which is collected in that resident’s state, processed in that resident’s state, or part of a transaction occurring in such state:
+To the extent the California Consumer Privacy Act or other applicable state privacy law is applicable, with certain exceptions and, including but not limited to in connection with data subject to federal regulation (i.e., the Health Insurance Portability and Accountability Act (HIPAA), the Gramm-Leach Bliley Act California (GLBA), the Fair Credit Reporting Act (FCRA), as applicable, the California Financial Information Privacy Act (CFIPA), the Federal Farm Credit Act of 1971, the Drivers’ Privacy Protection Act (DPPA), the Confidentiality of Medical Information Act (CMIA), certain laws concerning clinical trials data, the First Amendment and related law), contractual rights and obligations, and certain other exceptions based upon applicable state law, we provide (to the extent applicable) residents of the states identified above with the following rights with respect to our data collection and data processing of such residents’ personal data (excluding de-identified or aggregate data) which is collected in that resident’s state, processed in that resident’s state, or part of a transaction occurring in such state:

 (1) The right to know whether your personal data was collected by us.